 A surgical procedure was conducted to obtain an incisional biopsy of the mass.
 Histologically, there was a regular stratified squamous epithelium seen on the surface.
 In the underlying connective tissue stroma, clusters of spindle-shaped and oval cells with numerous giant cells resembling osteoclasts, as well as extravasated erythrocytes with hemosiderotic pigment, were described.
 No elements of bone trabeculae were detected in the examined sections.
 The histologic findings were consistent with a diagnosis of a peripheral giant cell tumor/epulis (Figure 2).

 Although the histologic diagnosis was made, the skilled oral surgeon suspected a brown tumor in HPT.
 As a result, the patient was referred to an endocrinologist for further evaluation.
-Laboratory results are shown in the Table 1 (Table 1).
+Laboratory results are shown in the Table 1.

 The patient's renal function was normal, with a creatinine level of 66 µmol/L (normal range: 64-104) and an estimated glomerular filtration rate [using Chronic Kidney Disease Epidemiology Collaboration (CKD-EPI) formula] of 102.8 mL/min/1.73 m2 when diagnosed.
 A kidney ultrasound revealed mild bilateral nephrocalcinosis without nephrolithiasis.
 Additionally, a bone density test indicated the presence of osteoporosis.
 The patient had no complaints of bone pain, headache, abdominal pain, nausea, vomiting, or any changes in intestinal transit.